Skip to content

 9. labor shortage;

-13. any circumstance that hinders the normal course of business, as a result of which the Other Party cannot reasonably expect Digitalique to fulfill the Agreement.
+13. any circumstance impeding the normal course of business, as a result of which Digitalique cannot reasonably be expected by the Counterparty to fulfill the Agreement.

 Termination agreement